Fine tuning SMLs

 Evaluationlink image 56

-Once the model is trained we evaluate the model on the test dataset
+Once trained, we evaluate the model on the test dataset

 trainer.evaluate(eval_dataset=test_dataset)